Justin Hoyte

 Justin Raymond Hoyte (born 20 November 1984) is a former professional footballer.
 Primarily a right back, Hoyte previously played for English clubs Arsenal, Sunderland, Middlesbrough, Millwall and Dagenham & Redbridge, as well as American side FC Cincinnati in both the USL and MLS.
 As an international, he represented England up to under-21 level and Trinidad and Tobago at senior level.

 Club career

 Arsenal

-Hoyte was born in Leytonstone, London, and joined Arsenal at the age of nine.
+Hoyte was born in Leytonstone, Greater London, and joined Arsenal at the age of nine.
 He progressed through the club's academy, and was an unused substitute in both legs of the final as Arsenal won the 2001 FA Youth Cup.
 He signed professional terms with Arsenal in July 2002.